 The Awards Committee of the Ecological Society of America solicits and encourages nominations from members of the ESA for Fellows and Early Career Fellows of ESA.
 ESA especially encourages nominations of candidates from traditionally underrepresented groups, including women and minorities.
-In preparing a nomination, feel free to consult with the Awards Committee Chair, Alan Hastings E-mail: email@example.com.
-More information about the process is available as well, as the complete list of Fellows.
+In preparing a nomination, feel free to consult with the chair of the Fellow Selection Committee, Deborah Goldberg (E-mail: firstname.lastname@example.org) More information about the process is available on ESA’s web site.

-ESA designates as Fellows of the Society certain members who have made outstanding contributions to wide range of fields served by ESA.
-Such contributions include, but are not restricted to, those that advance or apply ecological knowledge in academics, government, non-profit organizations, and the private sector.
+ESA designates as Fellows of the Society certain members who have made outstanding contributions to a wide range of fields served by ESA.
+Such contributions include, but are not restricted to, those that advance or apply ecological knowledge in academics, government, nonprofit organizations, and the private sector.

-- A nominee is expected to have been a member of the profession for at least fifteen years.
-In most cases, this will be interpreted to mean fifteen years from PhD.
+- A nominee is expected to have been a member of the profession for at least 15 years.
+In most cases, this will be interpreted to mean 15 years from Ph.D.

-The nomination of an individual to be an ESA Fellow can be made by any three members of ESA except members of the Fellows Selection Committee.
+The nomination of an individual to be an ESA Fellow must be made by three members of ESA excluding members of the Fellows Selection Committee.
 No ESA member can nominate more than two individuals.
 Nomination packets will be considered for three years in a row without resubmission, although nominators are welcome to submit updated (complete) packets.

-Nominations should consist of a SINGLE PDF file and shall be submitted electronically by December 15, 2014 to firstname.lastname@example.org and consist of:
+Nominations should consist of a SINGLE PDF file and shall be submitted electronically by 15 October 2016 to email@example.com and consist of the following:

 - A citation of at most 50 words proposed for use if the nominee is selected to be a Fellow.